Find out more about your health here from our health professionals!

-When we consume food and drink, we put energy into our bodies.
-This energy will then be used for our everyday activities from breathing, sleeping, to running.
+We put energy into our bodies when we eat and drink.
+This energy will then be used in our daily activities, such as breathing, sleeping, and running.

-In order to maintain a stable weight, the energy that we put into our bodies must be balanced with the energy that we use through normal body functions and our daily activities.
-In a simpler words, the more calories put in the body the more activities you needed to burn it and vice versa.
+To maintain a stable weight, we must balance the energy we put into our bodies with the energy we use through normal body functions and daily activities.
+Simply put, the more calories you put into your body, the more activities you need to do to burn them off, and vice versa.

 General calories intake

-Men on average need about 2500kcal per day while women need about 2000kcal per day.
-However, as mentioned above, the amount of recommended nutrient intake vary from person to person based on their daily activities, occupation, frequency of exercise, lifestyle habits and also body metabolism.
+Men on average need about 2500 kcal per day, while women need about 2000 kcal per day.
+However, as mentioned above, the amount of recommended nutrient intake varies from person to person based on their daily activities, occupation, frequency of exercise, lifestyle habits, and also body metabolism.

-The more vigorously you do an activity, the more calories you’ll use.
-For example, fast walking will burn more calories than walking at a moderate pace.
-If you're gaining weight, it could mean you have been regularly eating and drinking more calories than you have been using.
-To lose weight, you need to use more energy than you consume, this can be achieved via consuming lesser food or exercise more vigorously.
-Continuously doing this over a period of time will lead you to your desired weight.
+The more vigorously you engage in an activity, the more calories you will expend.
+Fast walking, for example, burns more calories than moderate walking.
+If you're gaining weight, it could be because you've been eating and drinking more calories than you've been burning.
+To lose weight, you must expend more energy than you consume; this can be accomplished by eating less or exercising more vigorously.
+Doing this consistently over time will get you to your desired weight.

-However, when people try to loss weight, they tend to curb their food intake and often times do not enjoy their diet modification.
-A healthy diet should also be a sustainable diet, thus, cut down on unhealthy food consumption slowly but consistently, consuming more healthier food option and also be mindful about the amount of food consume.
+When people try to lose weight, they tend to restrict their food intake and often do not enjoy their diet changes.
+A healthy diet should also be a sustainable diet, which means gradually but consistently reducing unhealthy food consumption, consuming more healthier food options, and being mindful of the amount of food consumed.

-Nowadays, there are various apps that can be used on mobile phone to track not only your calorie intake but also, your steps, exercise and also energy that you burn.
-Using all these apps, and gadget are helpful in making sure that you are on track with your diet and exercise.
+Nowadays, there are various apps that can be used on a mobile phone to track not only your calorie intake but also your steps, exercise, and the energy that you burn.
+Using all these apps and gadgets is helpful in making sure that you are on track with your diet and exercise.

-One of the apps developed by Ministry of Health Malaysia that is tally with Malaysian variety of foods is my nutri diary 2.0 aps.
+One of the apps developed by the Ministry of Health Malaysia that is compatible with the Malaysian variety of foods is My Nutri Diary 2.0.
 The app is helpful in monitoring your calorie intake and your weight progress.
-Often times, when we use calorie tracking app, it frustrates users that the app does not know how much calorie does a nasi lemak have (any local food), but with my nutri diary it covers variety of Malaysian foods option which can be helpful for our daily food consumption.
+Often, when we use calorie tracking apps, it frustrates users that the app does not know how many calories a nasi lemak has (or any local food), but with my nutri diary, it covers a variety of Malaysian food options, which can be helpful for our daily food consumption.